nodeset-org/hyperdrive/specs/templates.md

 ### HyperdriveDaemonUrl

 `{{.HyperdriveDaemonUrl}}` returns the full URL, including scheme and port, for the Hyperdrive daemon's API endpoint.
 Your service can use this to send HTTP API requests to Hyperdrive.

-### ModuleJwtKeyFile

-`{{.ModuleJwtKeyFile}}` returns the path of the file on-disk that should be used as the JWT authentication secret key by your service.

 ### HyperdriveJwtKeyFile